radical-lab/pln/readme.md

 you should be able to kill off characters and practice your human resource skills while reviewing fawlty applicants
 * incompetence
+* attitude problems like sarcasm
-* attitude problems and behavioural issues like depression
+* behavioural issues like depression
 * uncooperative disobedience and insubordination like malicious plotting (the player may just be paranoid)

 bots should be configurable